ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 - The Pods should run the `hello-world` image (`- image: us.icr.io/<my_namespace>/hello-world:1`).
 You can ignore the rest for now.
 We will get to a lot of those concepts in the next lab.

+2. Use the Explorer to edit `hello-world-apply.yaml`.
+You need to insert your namespace where it says `<my_namespace>`.

-2. Use the `kubectl apply` command to set this configuration as the desired state in Kubernetes.
+3. Use the `kubectl apply` command to set this configuration as the desired state in Kubernetes.
 ```
 kubectl apply -f hello-world-apply.yaml
 ```

-3. Get the Deployments to ensure that one was created.
+4. Get the Deployments to ensure that one was created.
 ```
 kubectl get deployments
 ```

-4. List the Pods to ensure that three replicas exist.
+5. List the Pods to ensure that three replicas exist.
 ```
 kubectl get pods
 ```
 With declarative management, we did not tell Kubernetes which actions to perform.
 Instead, `kubectl` inferred that this Deployment needed to be created.
 If you delete a Pod now, a new one will be created in its place to maintain three replicas.

-5. Note one of the Pod names from the previous step, and delete that Pod.
+6. Note one of the Pod names from the previous step, and delete that Pod.
 ```
 kubectl delete pod <pod_name>
 ```

-6. List the Pods to see a new one being created.
+7. List the Pods to see a new one being created.
 ```
 kubectl get pods
 ```